fontra/fontra-docs-redesign/10-fontra-for-robofont-users.md

 ## The zero-risk way to try it

-You and Fontra already share a data model: **UFO + designspace are Fontra's native read/write formats.** And Fontra auto-reloads on external changes — including glyph edits, kerning, groups, features, and font info in `.ufo`s ⚠ (recently extended).
+You and Fontra already share a data model: **UFO + designspace are Fontra's native read/write formats.** Fontra watches the files and reloads precisely what changed: `.glif` edits per glyph, `kerning.plist`/`groups.plist`, `features.fea`, and `fontinfo.plist`.
+Font info coverage is near-exhaustive — the common fields are first-class, and the long tail of UFO fontinfo (OS/2 metrics and Panose, hhea/vhea, PostScript blues and stems…) round-trips untouched.
 So:

 1. Drop your `.designspace` (or a single `.ufo`) onto Fontra Pak.
 2. Keep working in RoboFont.
 Save.